VasishtGit/Distilled-LLM/README.md

 # Distilled-LLM
-Building a Distilled LLM and making using of Karman Filtering to achieve accurate predictions
+Building a Distilled LLM and making use of Karman Filtering to achieve accurate predictions